 Fine Art photographer Kathy Fallon, a professional musician and retired music educator, has spent newly found time in her post-teaching career to rekindle her longtime interest in photography and launch it into a second career.

-Kathy has expanded her portraiture gallery to include head shots of famous, as well as up-and-coming musicians.
-Some of the musicians included in her portfolio are internationally renowned jazz artist Wycliffe Gordon, legendary trumpeter Mark Gould, the newest member of the famed Canadian Brass, Caleb Hudson ( one of Kathy’s pictures of him can be seen on the main Canadian Brass website ), The New York Trumpet Ensemble, the up and coming Joe Boga and Kyle Athayde, jazz notables Aaron Diehl, Marcus Printep, Ted Nash, and Victor Goines, renowned tap dancer Savion Glover, as well as master composer/arranger Sammy Nestico.
+Kathy has also expanded her portraiture gallery to include head shots of famous, as well as up-and-coming musicians.
+Some of the musicians included in her portfolio are internationally renowned jazz artist Wycliffe Gordon, legendary trumpeter Mark Gould, the newest member of the famed Canadian Brass, Caleb Hudson ( one of Kathy’s pictures of him can be seen on the main Canadian Brass website ), The New York Trumpet Ensemble, Joe Boga, Kako Muira, Kyle Athayde, jazz notables Aaron Diehl, Marcus Printep, Ted Nash, Victor Goines, renowned tap dancer Savion Glover, and master composer/arranger Sammy Nestico.

 One area in which Kathy takes pride is that of her photographs of Scranton.
 These include Scranton’s colorful Italian Festival, as well as local landmarks including the Electric City sign, Lackawanna Station and the Penn Paper Building.
 Many of these are also known to viewers of The Office.

 Kathy truly wants to thank Bill Weber for his support in launching her photography career.
 He has tirelessly driven her to any and every location, and patiently waits while she takes all the shots she desires.
 Without him there would be no pictures…………..